angularify/view/README.md

-View.js
+ViewJS
 =============

-View.js - is very simple and lightweight library for building web presentation written with HTML/javascript.
+ViewJS - is a HTML5 & JavaScript is a web presentation plugin, that is a light weight.

 Usage
 =============